fsoft72/diff-patch/README.md

 diff-patch is a library that exposes two functions, `diff` and `patch`.

+The library does not have any dependencies.

-The `diff` function takes two objects and deep compares them, returning an object that represents the difference between the two (the `diffData`).
+The `diff` function takes two objects (`obj1` and `obj2`) and deep compares them, returning an object that represents the difference between the two (the `diffData`).
+`diffData` is an object that can be used to apply the diff to `obj1` to get an object that is the same as `obj2`.

-The `patch` function takes an object and a diff object and applies the diff to the object, returning a new object.
+The `patch` function takes an `obj` and a `diffData` object and applies the diff to the object, returning a new object.

 The `diff` and `patch` functions are implemented in the following languages: